bobalicious/amoss/README.md

 ### `containing`

-Attempts to check that the passed value is a String, which contains the given String - matching in a case sensitive way.
+Checks that the passed value is a String, which contains the given String - matching in a case sensitive way.

 Examples:
 ```java